I am often asked how to make a website on low/no budget…

 OtherPeoplesPixels

 Starts at $16/year.
 Nice and simple.
-But most templates seem to restrict page height – a serious UI issue.
+Older templates seem to restrict page height – a serious UI issue.

 Viewbook